calyxir/calyx/README.md

 ![Image 0 for mult example](imgs/mult-0.png)
 ![Image 1 for mult example](imgs/mult-1.png)

+## Computation Implementation Notes
+Structures involved.
+ - `memory-tup`: fields are
+   - `current`: a hashmap from wires to values.
+All the values in memory should have values.
+   - `sub-mem` is a hashmap from submodule names to `memory-tup`.
+   This keeps track of the memory of submodules.
+ - `ast-tuple`: fields are
+   - `inactive`: a list of inactive submodules
+   - `state`: a hashmap from wires to values (`#f` for when a wire is disabled)
+   - `memory`: a memory tuple
+   - `history`: a list of history states

+Signatures for the important functions involved.
+ - `compute` takes a `component` a list of pairs from input name to value and optionally a memory tuple.
+The memory tuple is used internally to thread through the memories between different steps. `compute` returns an `ast-tuple`
+ - `ast-step`: takes in a component, ast tuple, and an ast.
+This function doesn't actually do the computation directly.
+Instead, this function goes through the ast threading through state and memory, figuring out inactive modules, and then calling the actual compute functions with the right inputs in the right places.
+This is a big step function.
+ Below are all the nodes and what `ast-step` does for each of these.
+ I assume that `mem`, `st`, and `inactive` are defined that they refer to the memory, state, and inactive modules of the current context.
+   - `(par-comp stmts)` (parallel composition).
+This is where most of the hard work happens.
+   Firstly, this checks if the stmt list is empty.
+If it is, call `compute-step` with the current context.
+Otherwise, expand stmts to (eliding some arguments) `(merge (compute-step (ast-step tup stmt)) ...)`.
+The merge function is talked about earlier.
+   Notice that we call each stmt in the toplevel context, rather than feeding through the result of the earlier computation.
+This is what makes this parallel composition.
+   - `(seq-comp stmts)` This is more or less standard composition.
+This becomes `(ast-step (ast-step (ast-step tup s0) s1) ...)`
+   - `(deact-stmts mods)` Append `mods` to `inactive`, removing any duplicates
+   - `(if-stmt condition tb fb)` If `condition` is valued and non-zero, call `(ast-step tup tb)` else if it is valued and zero call `(ast-step tup fb)`.
+If `condition` is disabled, then do nothing.
+   - `(ifen-stmt condition tb fb)` like `if-stmt` but only checks if `condition` is valued or not.
+   - `(while-stmt condition body)` becomes
+   (if-valued condition (ast-step (ast-step tup body) ast) tup)
+ - `compute-step` This function does the acutal computation of the circuit.
+It first performs a topological sort on the graph defining the connections of the circuit.
+This is to ensure that we always have all the values before we attempt to evaluate some submodule.
+Then we fold over the sorted list of submodules building up a state that describes the state of the component.
+ At each submodule, we pass in the state and submodule to the function `submod-compute` which converts the state to a form that the submodule understands and then passes it into the submodules procedure.
+It then adds the output back to the state.

+ For use defined modules, the module procedure is simply a call to `compute`.
+However, outside the language, it is possible to define an abitrary racket function as the procedure.
+The function takes in a hashmap that describes the values on the input ports and should produce a hashmap that describe the output ports.
+There is a special key called `mem#` that contains the submodule memory.
+ `keyword-lambda` is utility syntax to make defining functions of this form convenient.

 ## Things that are broken / Things to do
  - Port widths are not actually meaningful at the moment.
 You can put any number, string, or any racket value really on a wire.
 Please don't abuse this power for bad.